ROM - NYC

 The average price of all round-trip flights from Rome to New York clicked on KAYAK for each day over the last 12 months.

-When flying from Rome to New York, you should consider leaving on a Friday and avoid Sundays if you are looking for the best rates.
-For your return to Rome, you’ll find the best rates on Wednesdays and the most expensive ones on Saturdays.
+When flying from Rome to New York, you should consider leaving on a Wednesday and avoid Mondays if you are looking for the best rates.
+For your return to Rome, you’ll find the best rates on Tuesdays and the most expensive ones on Fridays.

 What is the cheapest month to fly from Rome to New York?